THE SHIPYARD

 Federation BC.
 The Alaska was the

-completed in favor of the BCG and BCF models that became the preferred
+lead ship was completed in favor of the BCG and BCF models that became the

 Names: Alaska,